The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 Car

-It would be a hassle-free trip to Champaner if you hire a car or on your own.
+It would be a hassle-free trip to Champaner if you hire a car or go on your own.
 The major points are near the bus stop.
 Some of them are scattered around the area.

 Bus